Emailing is a critical component of inbound and outbound sales.

 If your team is feeling a little down about cold emails right now, maybe these stats will cheer them up...

-- There were 4 billion recorded global email users in 2020, and this number is projected to grow to 4.5 billion by 2025.
+- There were 4 billion recorded global email users in 2020, and this number is projected to grow to 4.5 billion by 2025 according to Statista.
 Think of all the leads that are just out there waiting to be reached!

-- Emails with personalized subject lines perform well; they are 26% more likely to be opened.
+- Emails with personalized subject lines perform well; they are 26% more likely to be opened as per Campaign Monitor.
 The more data you have means more information to create better cold emails and an increased likelihood your prospects will open those emails.

-- A whopping 70% of salespeople will give up if they don’t receive a reply to their initial email.
+- A whopping 70% of salespeople will give up if they don’t receive a reply to their initial email as reported by Yesware.
 This means that you can get a leg up by being part of the 30% that follows up.

-Think of your cold email as an introduction.
+If you’re considering cold email for sales prospecting think of your email as an introduction.
 It’s like meeting an acquaintance at a conference or bumping into someone in your office and starting a friendly conversation.
 Now that you’ve broken the ice, you can begin building a relationship over time (a.k.a. warming your leads).

 5 ways cold emailing has changed over time and how it benefits sales prospecting